BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Exceptions.md

         denominator = 0
         quotient = numerator / denominator
-        log.section('This section is not reached because of the exception') do log.verdict_assert?('first not reached', quotient, 'Did not make it her because exception raised') end
+        log.section('This section is not reached because of the exception') do log.verdict_assert?('first not reached', quotient, 'Did not make it here because exception raised') end
       end
       log.section('This section is reached because the above exception was rescued') do